Quasilinear rough partial differential equations with transport noise: Introduction

 A logical question to ask is whether solutions exist with such level of integrability.
 In dimension one, it is sufficient to obtain an $L^\infty(L^2)$ a priori estimate on the spatial derivative $v=\partial _xu$, which is easily seen to satisfy a similar equation as $u$ itself, provided $a$ is regular enough.
 The only significative difference is the appearance of the following Burgers-type nonlinearity in the drift associated to the equation on $v$

-As a consequence, we obtain a Bihari-Lassalle type estimate that only guarantees a uniform bound over a short time $T_*\in(0,T]$, thereby proving \textit{local} existence in time\footnote{On the other hand, since the $L^2$ theory of Theorem \ref{thm:existence} gives a global solution, it is still possible to extend the unique solution $u$ on $[0,T_*)$ after $T_*,$ however (global) uniqueness might be lost.}, in the class described by \eqref{integ:intro}-\eqref{LPS_gradient}.
+As a consequence, we obtain a Bihari-Lassalle type estimate that only guarantees a uniform bound over a short time $T_*\in(0,T]$, thereby proving \textit{local} existence in time, in the class described by \eqref{integ:intro}-\eqref{LPS_gradient}.
+(On the other hand, since the $L^2$ theory of Theorem \ref{thm:existence} gives a global solution, it is still possible to extend the unique solution $u$ on $[0,T_*)$ after $T_*,$ however the above result does not guarantee uniqueness after such extension).

 \begin{theorem}[Existence and uniqueness in dimension one] Fix $d=1$ and consider $\X$ as in Theorem \ref{thm:regular}.
 Assume that $a\colon[0,T]\times\R\times \R\to \R$ is $C^1_b$ with respect to the second and third variables, for every $t\in[0,T]$, and such that Assumption \ref{ass:A} holds.
 Suppose furthermore that $u_0\in W^{1,2}(\mathbb T^1).$